ClaudiaCumberbatch/blog-template/src/content/blog/SATORI.md

 [SATORI: Efficient and Fair Resource Partitioning by Sacrificing Short-Term Benefits for Long-Term Gains](https://github.com/rohanbasuroy/satori)

+This paper is written by my potential advisor.

 ## Introduction

 Background: Co-locating workloads can improve resource utilization.